FaisalUmair/udemy-downloader-gui/CONTRIBUTING.md

 ```

 #### Note:
-LANGUAGE_NAME is the name of the language that will be displayed in the application and LANGUAGE_SHORTNAME is the shortname of the language and it will also be the name of the file that will contain the translation.
+LANGUAGE_NAME is the name of the language that will be displayed in the application and LANGUAGE_SHORTNAME is the short name of the language and it will also be the name of the file that will contain the translation.
-Please use appropriate shortnames (ISO 639-1 Code) and try not to use more than two alphabets to maintain consistency.
+Please use appropriate short names (ISO 639-1 Code) and try not to use more than two alphabets to maintain consistency.
-Do not add duplicate names, you may add a 3rd alphabet (use ISO 639-2 Code) in LANGUAGE_SHORTNAME to separate it from any existing one.
+Do not add duplicate names, you may add a 3rd alphabet (use ISO 639-2 Code) in LANGUAGE_SHORTNAME to separate it from an existing one.

 There is no `comma ','` after the last pair in the file however there is one before that.
 You would have to add a comma yourself since you will be adding the pair to the end of the file.